Françoise d'Aubigné, Marquise de Maintenon

-Françoise d'Aubigné (27 November 1635 – 15 April 1719), known first as Madame Scarron and subsequently as Madame de Maintenon ([madam də mɛ̃t(ə)nɔ̃]), was a French noblewoman who secretly married King Louis XIV.
-Although she was never considered queen of France, she was one of the King's closest advisers and the royal children's governess.
-In 1686, she founded the Maison royale de Saint-Louis, a school for girls from poorer noble families.
+Françoise d'Aubigné (27 November 1635 – 15 April 1719), known first as Madame Scarron and subsequently as Madame de Maintenon ([madam də mɛ̃t(ə)nɔ̃]), was a French noblewoman and the second wife of Louis XIV of France from 1683 until his death in 1715.
+Although she was never considered queen of France, as the marriage was carried out in secret, Madame de Maintenon had considerable political influence as one of the King's closest advisers and the governess of the royal children.

+Born into an impoverished Huguenot noble family, Françoise married the poet Paul Scarron in 1652, which allowed her access to the Parisian high society.
+She was widowed in 1660, but later saw her fortunes improve through her friendship with Louis XIV's mistress, Madame de Montespan, who tasked her with the upbringing of the king's extramarital children.
+She was made royal governess when the children were legitimised, and in 1675 Louis XIV granted her the title Marquise de Maintenon.
+By the late 1670s, she had essentially supplanted Montespan as the king's maîtresse-en-titre.

+After the death of Queen Maria Theresa in 1683, Madame de Maintenon married Louis in a private ceremony.
+She came to be regarded as the second most powerful person in France, and her piety had a strong influence on her husband, who became firmer in his Catholic faith and had no more open mistresses.
+In 1686, she founded the Maison royale de Saint-Louis, a school for girls from impoverished noble families, which had a significant influence on female education under the Ancien Régime.
+After Louis XIV's death in 1715, Madame de Maintenon retired to Saint-Cyr, where she died four years later at the age of 83.

 Childhood

 Birth at Niort

 Françoise d'Aubigné was born on 27 November 1635, in Niort, France.
 A plaque suggests her birthplace was at the Hotel du Chaumont, but some sources indicate she was born in or just outside the local prison, where her Huguenot father Constant d'Aubigné was incarcerated for conspiring against King Louis XIII's powerful chief minister, Cardinal Richelieu.
 Her mother, Jeanne de Cardilhac, was the daughter of the prison director and was probably seduced by the incarcerated Constant.
 She was a fervent Catholic and had her child baptised in her religion.
 Her paternal grandfather was Agrippa d'Aubigné, a former intimate servant of the late king Henry IV well known for his roles as Protestant general and propagandist.
-Her godmother was the nine-year-old Suzanne de Baudéan, daughter of the comtesse de Neuillant and the governor of Niort, and her godfather was the duc de la Rochefoucauld, father of François de La Rochefoucauld, the author of the famous Maxims.
+Her godmother was the nine-year-old Suzanne de Baudéan, daughter of the comtesse de Neuillant and the governor of Niort, and her godfather was the duc de La Rochefoucauld, father of François de La Rochefoucauld, the author of the famous Maxims.